sixolet/nb_crow/README.md

 The "tuned to" parameter should be what your oscillator outputs at 0V of pitch cv.

-The "tune" parameter is experimental.
-You are supposed to be able to patch your oscillator to crow input 1, and trigger "tune", and it will detect the right pitch to put in "tuned to".
-Unfortunately, I don't think Crow is accurate enough about pitch tracking for this to work well.
-It should get you in the ballpark though.
-For me it leaves me fifty cents flat for bass, and waaaay wronger the higher pitch we go.
-Try it and tell me if your crow does better!
+The "tune" parameter autmoatically tunes your oscillator.
+Patch your oscillator (or voice) to Norns left input (turn down the monitor), make it the only thing your Norns left input hears, and trigger `tune`.
+Norns will listen to your sound at 0v of pitch and automatically set the "tuned to" value accordingly.